cmjten/arduino-pi-weather-forecast/README.md

-# Arduino Pi Weather Forecast
+# Arduino Uno - Raspberry Pi Weather Forecast

 The Raspberry Pi gathers weather data from the Internet through a Python script.
 This weather data is then sent to the Arduino Uno and displayed on the 16x2 LCD screen.
 A PS3 controller connected through Bluetooth is used